 They used ball bearings for the flywheel and a few metal parts along with an Airpot brand very slick graphite piston running in a glass cylinder.

 There were a lot of expensive purchased components in the fist 3D printed Stirling engines.

 I knew that it would be much more interesting if someone could figure out a way to print the entire engine.

 I also spent a lot of time developing my own 3D printed Stirling engines.
 It wasn’t easy.

 Coolest 3D Print Example Ever

-Well, Don Clucas of Christ Church, New Zealand, figured out how to print an entire Stirling engine without using any expensive purchases components.
+Fortunately, Don Clucas of Christ Church, New Zealand, figured out how to print an entire Stirling engine without using any purchased components at all.

 Don had previously designed the Whispergen combined heat and power Stirling engine, so he was an experienced Stirling engine designer and figuring out how to print an entire Stirling engine without having to buy an additional components was almost miraculous.